 Every CFC charity can be part of our guides, website and other options.
 We are not a CFC “federation.”
 We are an information source about CFC charities.

 Here is how we distribute our guides.
-We print and distribute a lot of guides -- more than 300,000 in 2017.
+We print and distribute a lot of guides -- nearly 225,000 in 2020.
 Over the years we've built a great network for distributing guides by hand, directly to employees as they go to work in the early morning.
-In 2017, our own distributors handed out more than 37,500 guides.
+In 2020, our distributors handed out more than 67,000 guides in the DC area and at U.S. military bases.
+A total of 325,000 Military Inserts were handed out at military bases across the world.

-- Distribution Summary and Detailed Reports lists the 121 federal offices, 45 Metro stations and 107 military bases we targeted in 2017.
+- Our Distribution Detailed Reports lists the 119 federal offices, 27 Metro stations and 72 military bases we targeted in 2020.

 Our Guides look great.
 We use engaging photos and design and print our guides on white paper, not newsprint.
 They look like guides, organized by the types of work charities do ("Children," "Medical Research," etc.), not just collections of display ads.
 People use them.